 Our first goal was to help people who’ve been through unimaginable cruelty finally experience some good.
 We wanted to make sure they weren’t hungry, strengthen them with a balanced diet, take care of their most basic needs, buy blankets, sleeping mats, wood fire.
 We work with families that have been through the most.
 They have come face to face with death and are having a hard time navigating the enormous camp on their own.
 We can’t help them all at once but we can feed them, alleviate their pain and help them rebuild their sense of dignity.

-Our second goal is to create a safe space for children, a common area for them to rest, eat a meal, play, and just be children.
-In addition to offering elements of informal education, we also teach them about their dignity and how to protect it.
-We instill the importance of good hygiene.
-We teach about basic safety rules and human rights, which they are entitled to in all social interactions, and that nobody has the right to hurt them.
-In the afternoons, the facility will serve as a place for parents to gather.
-We want to offer them workshops on positive parenting, as well as raise their awareness about the dangers that threaten their children (e.g. human trafficking or child labor).
+Our second goal was to create a safe space for children, a common area for them to rest, eat a meal, play, and just be children.
+In addition to offering elements of informal education, we also teached them about their dignity and how to protect it.
+We instilled the importance of good hygiene.
+We teached about basic safety rules and human rights, which they are entitled to in all social interactions, and that nobody has the right to hurt them.
+For their parents we offered workshops on positive parenting to raise their awareness about the dangers thhttps://www.dobrafabryka.pl/wp-admin/edit.php?post_type=ic-placeat threaten their children (e.g. human trafficking or child labor).